Reading Time: 17 minutes

 Nearby City: Oakridge, Oregon

-Trillium Lake is a well-known photography and camping site.
-It is a man-made lake formed by a dam at Mud Creek headwaters, a tributary to the Salmon River.
-The lake sits around 7.5 miles south-southwest of Mount Hood in Oregon.
+Trillium Lake is another breathtaking and prettiest lake in Oregon, well-known for photography and camping site.
+This is a man-made lake formed by a dam at Mud Creek headwaters, a tributary to the Salmon River.

 Best time to visit: Summer and Fall